braylonsteffen/MMM-Todoist2/README.md

-# MMM-Todoist
+# MMM-Todoist2

-** Developer is not actively maintaining this Extension. **
+**NOTE**: This module is an updated version of [MMM-Todoist](https://github.com/cbrooker/MMM-Todoist).
+The original developer seems to have abandoned the module.

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can display your Todoist todos.
 You can add multiple instances with different lists.
 Only one account supported.
 The requests to the server will be paused is the module is not displayed (use of a carousel or hidden by Remote-Control for example) or by the use of a PIR sensor and the module MMM-PIR-Sensor.
 An immediate update will occurs at the return of the module display.

+## Migrating from MMM-Todoist:
+The recommendation is to delete your old MMM-Todoist install and follow the installation instructions below.
+Once complete, update your `config.js` file to use the `MMM-Todoist2` name and restart your mirror!

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/cbrooker/MMM-Todoist.git`.
-A new folder will appear navigate into it.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/ZachR19/MMM-Todoist2.git`.
+A new folder will appear - navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Using the module